 Tradenames and trademarks used in this blog post are the property of their respective owners.
 Nationstar Mortgage LLC d/b/a Mr. Cooper is not affiliated, associated, or sponsored by any of these owners.
 Use of these names and trademarks is not intended to and does not imply endorsement, but is for identification purposes only.
 Information provided does not necessarily represent the views of Mr. Cooper.
 Information is subject to change without notice.

-The Mr. Cooper© Close On Time Guarantee Terms and Conditions
+* Mr. Cooper® Close On Time Guarantee Terms and Conditions

-Eligibility: To be eligible for the Mr. Cooper Close On Time Guarantee,
+Eligibility: To be eligible for the Mr. Cooper® Close On Time Guarantee, (1) the customer must:

 (a) submit a complete application for a purchase money home loan product directly to Mr. Cooper;